MEMBERS AND VOLUNTEERS NEEDED

 Planting dates for 2015

 Planting dates are always weather dependent and we may need to revise these nearer the time dependent upon rainfall and nursery deliveries.
-Provisionally, we anticipate conducting planting activities on the following
+Provisionally, we anticipate conducting another planting on Sunday morning 9 August 2015, commencing 9 am.

 The 2015 autumn newsletter for Cambridge Coastcare is now available